 Organizational Information: Highlights the organization's qualifications.

-A winning strategic proposal is divided into distinct, scannable building blocks:
+A winning strategic proposal deploys five distinct, scannable building blocks:

 Executive Summary & Strategy